The Big Sleep: Background

+Drafting

-The Big Sleep, like most of Chandler's novels, was written by what he called "cannibalizing" his short stories.
-Chandler would take stories he had already published in the pulp magazine Black Mask and rework them into a coherent novel.
+Chandler spent five years publishing short detective stories, first in Black Mask and later its competitor Dime Detective.
+When he set out to write his first novel, The Big Sleep initiated a process he called "cannibalizing" his previous work.
+Chandler would combine parts of his published short stories and rework them into a coherent novel.
 For The Big Sleep, the two main stories that form the core of the novel are "Killer in the Rain" (published in 1935) and "The Curtain" (published in 1936).
 Although the stories were independent and shared no characters, they had some similarities that made it logical to combine them.
-In both stories there is a powerful father who is distressed by his wayward daughter.
-Chandler merged the two fathers into a new character and did the same for the two daughters, resulting in General Sternwood and his wild daughter Carmen.
+In both stories there is a powerful father who is distressed by a wayward child.
+Chandler merged the two fathers into a new character and did the same for the daughter and grandson, resulting in General Sternwood and his wild daughter Carmen.
 Chandler also borrowed small parts of two other stories, "Finger Man" and "Mandarin's Jade".

 This process — especially in a time when cutting and pasting was done by cutting and pasting paper — sometimes produced a plot with a few loose ends.
 An unanswered question in The Big Sleep is who killed the chauffeur.
 When Howard Hawks filmed the novel, his writing team was perplexed by that question, in response to which Chandler replied that he had no idea.
 This exemplifies a difference between Chandler's style of crime fiction and that of previous authors.
 To Chandler, plot was less important than atmosphere and characterisation.
 An ending that answered every question while neatly tying every plot thread mattered less to Chandler than interesting characters with believable behaviour.